GDP growth dips to 6.8%, Unemployment climbs to 6.1%

 Compared to previous fiscal, GDP fell from 7.2 per cent in Financial Year 2017-18 to 6.8 per cent in FY 2018-19.

-Reoorts have attributed the fall to poor performance in agriculture and manufacturing sectors.
+Reports have attributed the fall to poor performance in agriculture and manufacturing sectors.

 Growth of eight core sectors slows to 2.6 Percent in April compared to 4.7 in same month last year, reports said on the basis of government data.